skywritergr/go-interpreter/README.md

-# An interprer for Monkey language in GO
+# An interpreter for Monkey language in GO

 This repository is the result of following the book [Writing an interpreter in Go ](https://interpreterbook.com/) by Thorsten Ball.